simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 In this file you can write any python script and will work how nodejs version of the file was running.

 There are so many other details which I am not mentioning here.
-But yes, you can definitely have this article act as a good starting point to create command line utilities for your software.
+But yes, you can definitely have this article act as a good starting point to create command-line utilities for your software.

 Finally, Wishing a great new 2021 to all of you.
-May the world be a better place for all of us in coming years.
+May the world be a better place for all of us in the coming years.